 Traditionally the Amethyst birthstone is associated with a number of different properties, a few of which may include stability, peace, courage, balance, sincerity, inner strength and calm disposition.
 It is worth a mention here that the Amethyst birthstone is commonly known as the Sobriety stone and has a history of its utilisation for the purpose of treating alcohol and other such addictions.
 The ancient Greeks believed in this and made some of their wine Goblets out of Amethyst hoping that they could drink more without becoming intoxicated.
 The amethyst gemstones colour can range from pale lilac to violet to red violet.
 Amethyst is widely found but key locations include Zambia, Brazil, and Uruguay.
 The Amethyst is also a 6th wedding anniversary gemstone gift.

-March birthstone rings
+March birthstone gemstone rings

-There are two birthstones for people born in March.
+The birthstones of each month list two birthstones for people born in March.
 One of them (and the most common) is known as Aquamarine and the other one is called Bloodstone.
 Aquamarine, as evident from the name, is derived from Latin language in which Aqua means water and marine means the sea.
 The gemstone has been known to be the best for sailors protecting them against all sorts of mishaps.
 While the color is commonly intense in the bigger stones, the greenish blue or the blue green color of the gemstone is usually light in tone.
 A few of the regions where the stone can be found include Brazil, Pakistan, Madagascar, Nigeria, Zambia and Mozambique.
 The Aquamarine is also 19th year wedding anniversary gemstone gift.

 April birthstone rings